JelleDeMoerloose/AirBNB_application/README.md

 Returns a 404-style message if the listing doesn’t exist or no matches are found.

 Values are allways injected with cursor, to prevent SQL injection Attacks.

 ### Query 3: Average Price and Rating Per Neighborhood
-This query calculates average review rating, and number of available listings within a user-defined bounding box .
+This query calculates average review rating, and number of listings within a user-defined bounding box .
 Allows users to compare different areas of a city  based on quality — useful for heatmaps or neighborhood-level analysis.

 ### Query 3: (SQL Query)